-The Company evaluated subsequent events and transactions that occur after the balance sheet date through March 15 2021, the date that the financial statements were available to be issued.
-Other than as described above, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occur after the balance sheet date through January 19, 2021, the date that the financial statements were available to be issued.
+The Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.